s106030605/NERDSS_on_DNA_colloid/README.md

   https://github.com/mjohn218/NERDSS

 ## File Description
 - NERDSS_simulator_on_DNA_coated_colloid contains the simualtor installation and simualtion examples.
-Please see the /NERDSS_simulator_on_DNA_coated_colloid/README.md for detail.
+Please see the /NERDSS_simulator_on_DNA_coated_colloid/README.md for details.
 - Nerdss_initial_configuration is about the seesion: 'assembly design protocol exploration' in A_simulation_that_recapitulates_the_dynamics_of_PER_directed_micron_scale_colloidal_assembly.pdf.
 Specifically, we can screen various assembly protocol by performing simulation with specifying the initial configuration of the particles.
+Please see the /Nerdss_initial_configuration/README.md for details.